Suphan Buri province

-Suphan Buri (สุพรรณบุรี, /th/), located in the central region of Thailand, is one of the country's 76 provinces (จังหวัด, changwat), its first-level administrative divisions.
-Suphan Buri's neighbouring provinces are (from north clockwise) Uthai Thani, Chai Nat, Sing Buri, Ang Thong, Phra Nakhon Si Ayutthaya, Nakhon Pathom and Kanchanaburi.
-In 2018, the province had a population of around 848,700, making up about 1.28% of the Thailand's total.
+Suphan Buri (สุพรรณบุรี, /th/) is a province (จังหวัด, changwat) in central Thailand, one of the country's 76 first-level administrative divisions.
+Its neighbours, clockwise from the north, are Uthai Thani, Chai Nat, Sing Buri, Ang Thong, Phra Nakhon Si Ayutthaya, Nakhon Pathom and Kanchanaburi.
+At the end of 2019 the province had a population of about 848,700, making up about 1.28 per cent of the national total.
+Its population is of mixed descent.

-Suphan Buri Province has a moderately diverse ethnic population, the majority of which are of Tai, Mon, Lao, Chinese, and Khmer descent.
+The name means 'city of gold'.
+Suphan Buri has been proposed as the site of the legendary Suvarnabhumi, but its first confirmed settlement dates from the Dvaravati period.
+Tang, Persian and Abbasid imports have been recovered at U Thong.
+The town was later a border town of Ayutthaya and the site of several battles with Burma; the elephant duel of 1592 is shown on the provincial seal.
+The province is Thailand's largest producer of water chestnuts.

 Toponymy

 The word suphan originates from the Sanskrit word Suvarna (Devanagari: सुवर्ण), meaning 'gold', and the word buri from Sanskrit purī (Devanagari: पुरी), meaning 'town' or 'city'.
 Hence the name of the province literally means 'city of gold'.

 Geography

 The terrain of the province is mostly low river plains, with small mountain ranges in the north and the west of the province.
 The southeastern part with the very low plain of the Tha Chin River or Suphan Buri River is paddy rice farming area.
-The total area of the province is 3.3 million rai ~ 5,358 km² The total forest area is 631 km² or 11.7 percent of provincial area.
+The province covers 3.3 million rai, or 5358 km2.
+Forest covers 631 km2, 11.7 per cent of the province.

-The province is bordered by neighboring provinces to the north by Uthai Thani and Chai Nat, to the east by Sing Buri, Ang Thong and Ayutthaya, to the south by Nakhon Phathom, and to the west by Kanchanaburi.
+Uthai Thani and Chai Nat lie to the north, Sing Buri, Ang Thong and Ayutthaya to the east, Nakhon Pathom to the south, and Kanchanaburi to the west.

-There is one national park, Phu Toei National Park, with an area of 317 km2, which, along with eight other national parks, make up region 3 (Ban Pong) of Thailand's protected areas.
+There is one national park, Phu Toei National Park, with an area of 317 km2, which, with eight other national parks, makes up region 3 (Ban Pong) of Thailand's protected areas.